DorukGercel/DorukGercel/README.md

 <h3 align="center"> Hi there 👋, I'm Doruk Gerçel </h3>
 <h4 align="left">I'm a software engineer who obtained Computer Engineering and a minor Mathematics bachelor degrees from Middle East Technical University, Turkey.
-Curently I'm working as a Go Backend Developer.</h3>
+Curently I'm pursuing MSc degree in Technical University of Munich and working in Rohde & Schwarz as a frontend developer.</h3>

-- 🌱 I’m currently learning **NodeJS** and **Kotlin**
 - 📫 How to reach me **dorukgercel@gmail.com**